zexus34/Chat_App/README.md

 # ChatApp

-**ChatApp** is a modern, feature-rich chatting application built with Next.js (App Router), designed to connect people through seamless communication.
+**ChatApp** is a modern, feature-rich real-time communication platform built with Next.js (App Router), designed to connect people through seamless messaging and video calls.
 Whether you're chatting one-on-one with friends or collaborating in group conversations, ChatApp offers a scalable, intuitive, and responsive experience.
 It leverages cutting-edge technologies like Auth.js v5 for secure authentication, PostgreSQL (via Prisma) for robust user management, and MongoDB (via Mongoose) for efficient chat storage.
 The user interface, crafted with [shadcn/ui](https://ui.shadcn.com/) components, ensures a sleek, accessible, and visually appealing design.

-This project is perfect for developers looking to explore a full-stack application or for anyone seeking a customizable chat platform to adapt to their needs.
+This project is perfect for developers looking to explore a full-stack application with real-time communication features or for anyone seeking a customizable chat platform to adapt to their needs.

 ---